- Arts and Design»

 - Crafts & Handiwork»

-How to Make a Rag Area Rug by Creatively Recycling Old Clothes
+How to Make a Rag Area Rug (With Old Clothes)

 Many people may not realise that what we all know as a rag area rug has been around for a few hundred years and were crocheted with fabric strips cut from old discarded clothing.